glombers/twofactor/README.md

 [![GitLab license](https://img.shields.io/badge/license-MIT-blue.svg)](https://gitlab.com/ReDevelopers/ReFlar/twofactor/blob/master/LICENSE) [![Latest Stable Version](https://img.shields.io/packagist/v/reflar/twofactor.svg)](https://gitlab.com/ReDevelopers/ReFlar/twofactor/)

+#### Importing from the old twofactor

+- Simply install this, everything will be transfered to the new extension automatically

 ##### Please read the install guide!

-A [Flarum](http://flarum.org) extension that increases security by adding TOTP two factor authentication
+A [Flarum](http://flarum.org) extension that increases security by adding TOTP and Twillio two factor authentication

-### Goals

-- To increase forum security

 ### Usage

 - As a user, go to your account settings page and follow the prompts to setup twofactor
-- No admin options to configure
+- Admins have the option to link their Twillio account to allow users to recieve codes via text

 ### Installation